rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 +        /// Enable FIFOs:
 +        ///
 +        /// 0 = FIFOs are disabled (character mode) that is, the FIFOs become 1-byte-deep holding
-+        /// registers
++        /// registers.
 +        ///
-+        /// 1 = transmit and receive FIFO buffers are enabled (FIFO mode).
++        /// 1 = Transmit and receive FIFO buffers are enabled (FIFO mode).
 +        FEN  OFFSET(4) NUMBITS(1) [
 +            FifosDisabled = 0,
 +            FifosEnabled = 1
 +        ]
 +    ],
 +
-+    /// Control Register
++    /// Control Register.
 +    CR [
 +        /// Receive enable.
 If this bit is set to 1, the receive section of the UART is enabled.
++        /// Data reception occurs for either UART signals or SIR signals depending on the setting of
-+        /// Data reception occurs for UART signals.
-When the UART is disabled in the middle of
++        /// the SIREN bit.
+When the UART is disabled in the middle of reception, it completes the
-+        /// reception, it completes the current character before stopping.
++        /// current character before stopping.
 +        RXE OFFSET(9) NUMBITS(1) [
 +            Disabled = 0,
 +            Enabled = 1
 +        ],
 +
 +        /// Transmit enable.
 If this bit is set to 1, the transmit section of the UART is enabled.
-+        /// Data transmission occurs for UART signals.
-When the UART is disabled in the middle of
++        /// Data transmission occurs for either UART signals, or SIR signals depending on the
++        /// setting of the SIREN bit.
+When the UART is disabled in the middle of transmission, it
-+        /// transmission, it completes the current character before stopping.
++        /// completes the current character before stopping.
 +        TXE OFFSET(8) NUMBITS(1) [
 +            Disabled = 0,
 +            Enabled = 1
 +        ],
 +
-+        /// UART enable
++        /// UART enable:
++        ///
++        /// 0 = UART is disabled.
+If the UART is disabled in the middle of transmission or
++        /// reception, it completes the current character before stopping.
++        ///
++        /// 1 = The UART is enabled.
+Data transmission and reception occurs for either UART signals
++        /// or SIR signals depending on the setting of the SIREN bit
 +        UARTEN OFFSET(0) NUMBITS(1) [
 +            /// If the UART is disabled in the middle of transmission or reception, it completes the
 +            /// current character before stopping.